Jozty/website/content/functions/whereEq.md

 ---
-title: add function
+title: whereEq function
 description: a thorough tour of add function
 ---

-## Add
+## WhereEq

-Adds two numbers
+Takes a spec object and a test object, returns true if the test satisfies the spec, false otherwise.`whereEq` is a specialization of [`where`].

 &check; Curried
 <!---